Payslips and P60

 You may be asked by other organisations such as HMRC or your local Housing Benefit office to confirm in writing how much pension you are receiving from Leicestershire County Council, and when the pension becomes payable.

 Your online account will store a history of your payslips and P60s.
 Sending copies of these documents to these organisations should hopefully enable your claim to be processed without any delay.
-The printed version of our online P60s has been approved by HMRC.
+The printed version of the online P60 has been approved by HMRC.

 What do I do about tax queries?